smalot/bootstrap-datetimepicker/README.md

 You can initialize the viewer with a date.
 By default it's now, so you can specify yesterday or today at midnight ...

+### zIndex

+Number.
+Default: undefined

+zIndex value is being automatically calculated based on the DOM tree, where we seek the highest value.
+To skip this process you can set the value manually.

 ### onRender

 This event is fired when a day is rendered inside the datepicker.
 Should return a string.
 Return 'disabled' to disable the day from being selected.